dereneaton/simrrls/README.rst

-2. Clone *simrrls* repo and install
+2. Clone *simrrls* repo and install:

 .. code:: bash

 	  ## clone simrrls dir, move into the dir, and install with pip,
 	  ## don't miss the '.' in the pip install command.
 	  git clone https://github.com/dereneaton/simrrls.git